Forthcoming “Asian American Political and Policy Opinions.” Oxford Handbook of Racial and Ethnic Politics in the United States. (With Taeku Lee. )

 Work in Progress

-"Nowhere to Run: Race, Gender and Immigration in American State Legislatures" (Under Review)
+"Nowhere to Run: Race, Gender and American State Legislative Elections" (Book Manuscript)

 Against the backdrop of the United States’ rapidly changing population, the slow growth of women and racial minorities’ descriptive representation challenges widely espoused ideals of political accessibility and democratic competition in American politics.
 Current theories of group competition connect the growth of politically disadvantaged groups to increases in their political influence and incorporation, to varying degrees.
 However, little theoretical or empirical foundation exists in the discipline for understanding how the demographic transformation of the United States may shape the descriptive representation of women, and men, within and across racial groups.